rabbitsch/RepHero/README.md

 # RepHero

-A CRM tool for medical device and pharma reps
+A CRM tool for medical device and pharma reps.
+Made with React, Redux, and Node.js.